michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 I run all the tests (only one at the moment) - it's Red,  so wee need to introduce just enough production code to make it pass, and do it quickly!

+For back-end production code, I usually use Java 8, as in some cases performance predictability is more important than flexibility.
+It is also much easier achieve a productivity boost and to convince a company or a team to use Spock with Groovy if it does not require changing the production stack.

 ```java
 package com.michaelszymczak.diamond;